 One of the most enjoyable things we do early on is to ask what they would put in a treasure chest.
 At first it feels a little curious and perhaps childlike, but I go on to explain that I want them to share and describe objects, whether they are big, small or figurative, that they either have or would put in a special box.
-What are those items that you value from your past and what would you add today?
+What are those items, ideas or memories that you value from your past and what would you add today?
 This is important work because it marks who you have been and who you are now.
 Those treasures are valuable to you for a reason and this exercise could very likely inform your essay.
 Try to shoot for 15 items.

-Examples of items in my student’s treasure chests that led to The essay: pottery, a periodic table, sea glass, Crime and Punishment, a plastic skeleton, a driver’s permit, Lego, a blue ribbon, a lawnmower, pizza dough, A. A. Milne’s Now We Are Six, a camera, a penny, a poster of a climber ascending a mountain, and more…..
+Examples of items in my student’s treasure chests that led to The essay: pottery, a periodic table, sea glass, Crime and Punishment, a plastic skeleton, a driver’s permit, Lego, a blue ribbon, a lawnmower, pizza dough, A. A. Milne’s Now We Are Six, a camera, a penny, a poster of a climber ascending a mountain, a chess board and more…..

 What’s in my treasure chest?
 Here are a few:

 The most recent addition is a plastic dog figurine, yellow Labrador Retriever to be exact.
 I have had two yellow labs in my adult life and still miss them terribly.
 While digging in my front garden with my grandson Henry, we found the figurine; the pup was in ‘downward dog pose’ with a wagging tail, exactly how my beloved pups would greet me every morning.
 As a mom and now grandmother, I know exactly what unconditional love looks and feels like but what I learned from my sweet furry girls went even beyond that raw knowledge.
 They loved without complaint, just wanting to be by my side, with the intuition of a savant.
-The figurine belonged to my daughter, Henry’s mother, and I believe it must have been buried there for over 20 years.
+The figurine belonged to my daughter, Henry’s mother, and it must have been buried there for over 25 years.
 Both Henry and the plastic pup were covered in mud…perfect!
 Henry placed it lovingly in my treasure chest with the old, cracked plastic spoon found at the pup’s side.

 A piece of paper with a #2 pencil.
 I don’t know why but there is something about pencil on paper that feels smooth and calming when I write.